 - Format support: robust input format support including MS Office 2007-2016, TXT, HTML, and all the usual image formats, including Google Suite, and more than 200+ of the most common Windows file formats

-- Conversion: built-in automated conversion of documents from one format to another, integrates Content Server metadata into Word or PDF documents, enables the merge of mixed format documents and generates tables of content
+- Conversion: built-in automated conversion of documents from one format to another, integrates Content Suite metadata into Word or PDF documents, enables the merge of mixed format documents and generates tables of content

 - Language support: supports international characters for languages such as Arabic, Russian etc.